htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 :index:`requesting OAuth credentials for a job<single: requesting OAuth credentials for a job; OAuth>`

-If the HTCondor pool administrator has configured the submit machine with one or more credential monitors, jobs submitted on that machine may automatically be provided with credentials and/or it may be possible for users to request and obtain credentials for their jobs.
+If the HTCondor pool administrator has configured the access point with one or more credential monitors, jobs submitted on that machine may automatically be provided with credentials and/or it may be possible for users to request and obtain credentials for their jobs.

-Suppose the administrator has configured the submit machine such that users may obtain credentials from a storage service called "CloudBoxDrive."
+Suppose the administrator has configured the access point such that users may obtain credentials from a storage service called "CloudBoxDrive."
 A job that needs credentials from CloudBoxDrive should contain the submit command